 How Paystubsnow aids employers with financial documentation

-How does the secure act 2.0 affect RMD?
+How does the Secure act 2.0 affect RMD?

 RMD stands for the required minimum distribution age, which will increase from the usual minimum of 70 years to about 75 years old due to the secure Act.
 Essentially, this age increment is expected to go on progressively for ten years.